Skip to main content

 Music museum / live jazz club

-At the historic 18th & Vine intersection where Kansas City jazz was born, this museum pairs interactive exhibits about Charlie Parker and Count Basie with The Blue Room — a working jazz club where you can hear live music the same night.
+At the historic 18th & Vine intersection where Kansas City jazz was born.
+Interactive exhibits about Charlie Parker and Count Basie, paired with The Blue Room: a working jazz club where you can hear live music the same night.

 History museum